 It may seem obvious but start by prioritizing your values and what is important to you.
 What kind of weather do you prefer?
 Do you want to live in a small community or a big city?
 What type of outdoor activities are important?
 Do you like to travel?
 Do you enjoy the arts and other cultural activities?
 Now use that list to start eliminating options.
 No place will be perfect but your short list of locations should align with most of what is important to you.
 For instance, if overseas travel is your main goal then an international airport is probably a “must have” feature.

-2. Proximity to family and friends
+2. Consider proximity to family and friends

 Proximity to family and friends is often high on most people’s list of priorities.
 Make sure you are close enough where you can easily fly or drive to visit the people you care about.
 Also consider how you tend to congregate.
 If you always play host and then move someplace that requires a flight or long drive you may need to reconsider that tradition.
 Or be sure you have the means to help your children with travel costs.
 One retirement mistake we experienced was when a client moved to a community they loved but was very difficult to travel to (multiple connecting flights, expensive tickets).
 After several years of only seeing their own children and grandchildren once or twice a year, they sold and moved to be closer to their family.
 It was an expensive, arduous experiment.

-3. Medical systems and hospitals
+3. Research medical systems and hospitals

 The reality is that we all need medical care as we age and it is an important factor to consider when comparing locations.
 For instance, we had a client move to a quant, small town that they adored.
 However, they came to find out that there were no local doctors who worked with patients on Medicare.
 To this day they drive over an hour each way for routine doctor visits.
 Before you finalize your plans, research nearby hospitals, medical systems, and who will work with patients on Medicare.